The purpose of this policy is to define the Terms of Reference (TOR) for the Finance, Audit and Risk Management Committee (FARM) of the Board.

 - ensure that the internal auditor reports to the Board via the FARM Committee.

-The FARM Committee must review the appointment of an internal auditor at least every three years with and the appointment not to exceed a cumulative period of 5 years.
+The FARM Committee must review the appointment of an internal auditor at least every three years with the appointment not to exceed a cumulative period of 5 years.

 4.8 External Auditors